 We start with vitamin D for a few reasons:

 - It’s winter

 - 80% of Americans are either low or deficient

 - There are so many benefits

-- Shaklee makes an AWESOME Vitamin D3 supplement
+- Shaklee makes a clinically proven Vitamin D3 supplement

 This season can be hard on you in terms of vitamin D because it’s the sunshine vitamin and many of us don’t get it enough of the sun in the winter.
 That’s true from October until April if you live in the northern half of the United States.

 Health challenges like SAD (Seasonal Affects Disorder) are tough to live with and Vitamin D can help.
 Other symptoms that can signal you may need more Vitamin D include: muscle weakness, fatigue, depression, allergies or asthma, high blood pressure, diabetes, bone pain, obesity, and more (WebMD lists more).